John Ball Zoo

 The zoo is broken up into several sections where you can see your favorite animals and creatures, most of which are born in other zoos.
 Very few of the animals have been taken from the wild.

-You’ll be transported to many places at this exhibit, including the Northwest coast, a Michigan stream, and even the coast of Patagonia.
-It features penguins, eels, coastal birds, marine invertebrates, sharks, and exotic fish in a 40,000-gallon tank.
+At the Aquarium, you’ll be transported to many places including the Northwest coast, a Michigan stream, and even the coast of Patagonia.
+It features penguins, eels, marine invertebrates, sharks, and exotic fish in a 40,000-gallon tank.

 Wild Way Trail

-This seasonal exhibit is on a wooded trail that takes wanderers from the wallabies to Red’s Hobby Farm.
-Along the way, you can see howler monkeys, ring-tailed lemurs, cockatoos, parrots, and wallabies.
+Take the wooded Wild Way Trail from the wallabies to Red’s Hobby Farm.
+Along the way, you can see howler monkeys, ring-tailed lemurs, and cockatoos.
+Kids will enjoy climbing on the rope play structures on the trail.

 Idema Forest Realm

-This wooded nature walk can be reached on foot or via the Funicular railway.
-It takes you to the back portion of the zoo, which features maned wolves, grizzlies, snowy owls, red pandas, and Amur tigers.
+This wooded nature walk can be reached on foot up a winding, accessible pathway or via the Funicular railway.
+It takes you to the back portion of the zoo, which features snowy owls, red pandas, and Amur tigers.

 Africa

-This exhibit is chock-full of primates, mammals, and birds — chimpanzees, lions, bongos, warthogs, camels, and much more.
+This exhibit is full of primates, mammals, and birds — chimpanzees, lions, bongos, camels, Egyptian geese, and hornbills.
 Adventurous visitors can try their hand at riding a camel, or check out the Bissell’s Lions of Make Manyara exhibit.

-One of the newest attractions is the Meerkat and Cape Porcupine Habitat, which has viewable tunnels and several eco-friendly touches.
+One of the newer attractions is the Meerkat and Cape Porcupine Habitat, which has a fun child-size viewing tunnel.

-In this area, you can see flamingos, toucans, saki monkeys, anteaters, capybaras, and more.
-In the summer, it’s a popular exhibit because the zoo’s monarch butterflies grow and prep for their journey south.
+In the Americas, you’ll find a range of animals including flamingos, toucans, saki monkeys, anteaters, capybaras, and spider monkeys.
+In the summer, the zoo’s monarch butterflies grow and prep for their journey south.

-You can see frogs, turtles, lizards, snakes, bees, small primates, and much more in this zoo exhibit.
+Within the indoor National Treasures building, you can see frogs, lizards, snakes, bees, small primates, and more.

 More John Ball Zoo Experiences & Attractions